ahuraERFAN/ahuraERFAN/README.md

 Hi, I'm Erfan.

-I work mostly with Python and computer vision–related projects.
-I care a lot about writing code that is clean, understandable, and easy to reuse.
+I work mostly with Python and computer vision–related projects. from developing codes to gathering data for a clean data set to make a polished websites I care a lot about writing code that is clean, understandable, and easy to reuse.

-Lately, I've been focusing on face image processing and quality estimation pipelines, especially around preprocessing, embeddings, and evaluation logic.
-I like projects where I can take something research-like and turn it into a practical tool.

 ---